Azure/iot-edge-virtual-kubelet-provider/README.md

 virtual Kubernetes node backed by an Azure IoT hub.
 It translates a Kubernetes pod specification to an [IoT Edge Deployment](https://docs.microsoft.com/en-us/azure/iot-edge/module-deployment-monitoring) and submits it to the backing IoT hub.
 The edge deployment contains a device selector query that controls which subset of edge devices the deployment will be applied to.

 >This project does **not** provide Kubernetes-backed high availability or disaster recovery to IoT Edge workloads.
 It is about workload deployment to IoT Edge devices using Kubernetes concepts and primitives.
-The workload itself runs on the edge device(s), and not on the cluster where the IoT Edge connector is installed.
+The workload itself runs on the edge device(s) connected to Azure IoT Hub, and not on the cluster where the IoT Edge connector is installed.

 # Architecture